 Pacific Celebrates 30 Years of Undergraduate Research

-Last month, we celebrated 30 years of undergraduate research at Pacific University.
+Students present posters at the 2024 Undergraduate Research ConferenceIn November, Pacific University celebrated 30 years of undergraduate research.
 During the annual Undergraduate Research Conference, students gave a sneak peek at research they’d done on the way to completing their senior projects, and alumni returned to campus to reconnect and reminisce with the faculty members who supported their own research experiences as students.

 As the No. 1 private research university in the Northwest, Pacific’s undergraduate research programs are a cornerstone of the hands-on, experiential learning environment that prepares students for success.
 Many Pacific students focus on the natural sciences, like Ethan Hlawaty ‘25, who is researching ciliates in water, or Brodie Buchert ’25, who worked with alumna and faculty member Kara Lanning ’07 to study the sustainability of reclaimed natural areas in the Portland region.

 But research isn’t limited to the natural sciences.
-Kailaini Ibanez ‘27 used her own family history to study oral history and storytelling in Filipino-American communities.
+Kailani Ibanez ‘27 used her own family history to study oral history and storytelling in Filipino-American communities.

 For many Pacific alumni, the undergraduate experience is a launching point for careers in research.
 They include alumni like Maggie Wigness ’10, a senior computer scientist helping the Army develop the next generation of self-driving military vehicles.
 Wigness’ own research projects at Pacific — developing an algorithm to more accurately predict rankings college football teams — helped her launch her post-graduate studies and career.